tjcouch1/transferable-discipleship/README.md

 ### Pre-build setup

-There are a few things you need to do before building and publishing the app.
+There are a few things you need to do before building and publishing the app every time you build and publish.

 #### Update Scripture cache